 The right in-store omnichannel hardware also needs to work in concert with exciting software.
 Experiences enabled by solutions like Blippar, an augmented-reality and visual discovery software, make shopping fun for customers by unlocking product information and deals throughout the store and in unexpected places.
 Good hardware effortlessly complements this innovative functionality.

-It completes the omnichannel circle
+Complete the omnichannel circle

 With sleek hardware and exciting software, in-store omnichannel is a vital part the omnichannel experience.
-By providing rich digital content through immersive displays in the bricks-and-mortar store, stores are giving shoppers the chance to discover a deeper connection with their products and brand.
+By providing rich digital content through engaging displays in the bricks-and-mortar store, stores are giving shoppers the chance to discover a deeper connection with their products and brand.

-It’s attractive & easy to use
+Attractive & easy to use